How much do welders make?

 Reduce your expenditure

-Reducing your expenditure can be a great way to improve your welding business profit by keeping more of your earnings in your pocket.
+Reducing your expenditure can greatly improve your welding business profit by keeping more of your earnings in your pocket.

 Try to avoid taking on debt where you can help it, as credit card bills and loan repayments can quickly eat into your earnings.
 And be sure to shop around for the best deals on things like tools, vans, insurance and workwear.